peterlafollette/NextGenSandboxHub/README.md

 4. Run Simulations: Using
   ```
     python <path_to_sandboxhub>/sandbox.py option
-    OPTIONS = [-gpkg -forc -conf -run]
+    OPTIONS = [-subset -forc -conf -run]
   ```
-- Option: `-gpkg` downloads geopackage(s) given a gage ID(s), extracts and locally compute TWI, GIUH, and Nash Cascade parameters; see `divide-attributes` in the gage_<basin_id>.gpkg file
+- Option: `-subset` downloads geopackage(s) given a gage ID(s), extracts and locally compute TWI, GIUH, and Nash Cascade parameters; see `divide-attributes` in the gage_<basin_id>.gpkg file
 - Option: `-forc` downloads geopackage(s) given a gage ID(s)
 - Option: `-conf` generates configuration and realization files for the selected models/basins
 - Option: `-run` executes NextGen simulations with and without calibration

-Note: These options can be run individually or combined together, for example, `path_to/sandbox.py -gpkg -conf -run`.
-The `-gpkg` is an expensive step, should be run once to get the desired basin geopacakge and associated model parameters.
+Note: These options can be run individually or combined together, for example, `path_to/sandbox.py -subset -conf -run`.
+The `-subset` is an expensive step, should be run once to get the desired basin geopacakge and associated model parameters.